 4. Ask a question you’ve never asked to multiple people.

 You know that thing you’ve always wondered, but have never had the guts to ask anyone?

 Go ask a bunch of people the same question and see how they respond.
 It becomes an informal survey that generates new data you can use to inform and frame your thoughts on the topic.

-If you’ve been curious to know whether other people in your field of work feel the same way about the direction the industry is headed…go ask them.
+If you’ve been curious to know whether other people in your industry feel the same way about the direction it’s headed?
+Go ask them.

 You’ll be surprised what you learn.

 5. Live a day like a person you admire.

 Research a person you admire —someone famous or someone you actually know— and try to adapt their persona for a day or two.

 Adapt their habits, how they manage their time, how they interact with others, or even consume the information they typically consume.